top of page

 Album Review:

-When Gary Zekely wasn't impressed with Jan and Dean's version of his composition, 'Yellow Balloon,' he decided to record it himself under the name 'Yellow Balloon.'
-As it turned out, Zekely's version hit number 25 while Jan and Dean's ( though recorded in Jan Berry's absence) didn't even hit the top 100, peaking at #111.
-The band assembled comprised of Alex Valdez, Frost Green, Don Braught, Paul Canella, and, more famously, Don Grady of My Three Sons fame.
-While the original single featured Gary Zekely overdubbing all the parts himself; the five-some eventually took over the vocal duties on the remaining 11 numbers.
+When Gary Zekely wasn't impressed with Jan and Dean's version of his composition, 'Yellow Balloon,' he decided to record it himself under the self-indulgent guise of 'Yellow Balloon.'
+As it turned out, Zekely's version hit number 25 while Jan and Dean's (recorded in Jan Berry's absence) didn't even hit the top 100, peaking at #111.
+The assembled group comprised of Alex Valdez, Frost Green, Don Braught, Paul Canella, and, more famously, Don Grady of My Three Sons fame.
+In fact, Grady's own group, 'Windupwatchband', would form the nucleus of the Yellow Balloon on this album.
+While the original single featured Gary Zekely overdubbing all the parts himself; this five-some eventually took over the vocal duties on the remaining 11 numbers.
 Taking their inspiration almost directly from the Beach Boys, Yellow Balloon offers us a look back on a simple time when sunshine pop was hot and harder-edged stuff was not.
-When it comes to feel-good, clean, sunshine pop, no one could touch these guys.
+Succinctly put, when it comes to feel-good, clean, sunshine pop, no one could touch these guys.

 'How Can I Be Down' is a great opening to such an impressive album.
-Featuring sun-drenched harmonies and pure pop instrumentation, ‘How Can I Be Down’ is the classic that never was.
-From the "ba ba ba's" to the intense vocal arrangement to the inventive key change at the end, the song, ‘Stained Glass Window' is a pleasure to listen to.
-The album version of 'Baby it's You' is slightly different from the single version and while it's quite a brief song, it gets it's point across - "baby it's you."
-The Beach Boys' momentum kicks back in on 'I've Got A Feeling For Love,' and the group does another great sunshine pop number with lots (and lots) of harmonies.
-'Yellow Balloon' is the ultimate sunshine pop song.
-‘Good Feeling Time' features what is probably the most Beach Boy's-like bridge of all time.
-'Follow the Sunshine' is yet another fun track that's got it all.'Springtime Girl;' is a simple tune with playful lyrics.
-I could've sworn it was a lost Brian Wilson arrangement.
+Featuring sun-drenched harmonies and pure pop instrumentation, ‘How Can I Be Down’ has all the makings of a classic that never was.
+The intense vocal arrangement and inventive key change at the end make ‘Stained Glass Window' another high point.
+The album version of 'Baby it's You' is slightly different from the single version, and while it's quite a brief song, it gets its point across - "Baby it's you!"
+The Beach Boys' momentum kicks back in on 'I've Got A Feeling For Love,' and the group gives us another great sunshine pop anthem with lots (and lots) of harmonies.
+'Yellow Balloon' is basically the ultimate sunshine pop song.
+‘Good Feeling Time' features what is probably the most Brian Wilson-esque bridge of all time.
+'Follow the Sunshine' is yet another fun track containing just about everything ubiquitous to the genre.
+'Springtime Girl;' is a simple tune with playful lyrics.
+You could swear it was a lost Brian Wilson arrangement.
 'Can't Get Enough Of Your Love' has one of the best vocal arrangements ever to grace a pop song.
-Resembling something that might be confused for the Sesame Street theme, ‘Junk Maker Shoppe' is a rock-type, harmonica-driven number, is the only thing here that doesn't feel like the light-hearted sound of the rest of the record.
+Resembling something that might be confused for the Sesame Street theme, ‘Junk Maker Shoppe' is a heavier, harmonica-driven number and is the only thing here that doesn't feel quite as light-hearted as the rest of the record.

-Yellow Balloon may not have garnered as much fame as their contemporaries, namely the Beach Boys and Jan & Dean, yet their music is close to, if not on par, with the output those artists were releasing around the same time.
+Yellow Balloon may not have garnered as much fame as their contemporaries - namely the Beach Boys and Jan & Dean - yet their music is pretty darn close to par with the output those artists were releasing around the same time.
 Their lone self-titled album is a pop masterpiece and has sparked more interest in recent years than at the time of its initial creation.
 A five-star piece of sunshine pop.

 NOTE: